Book Review – Crawl Cram Grind Fail by Bill Gillard

-I read this book on my e-reader.
+I read this book on my e-reader and again as a paperback.
 This is an unsolicited review.

 Where to start?
 Well, I had not heard of this author until one of the publishers I follow (Potters Grove Press) advertised this new book and reading the “about” really drew me in and intrigued me.
 I was NOT disappointed!
 Not in the least.
 In fact, this is definitely one of my top five favorite reads this year.